berthayes/ngids_datagen/README.md

 The datagen.py script looks for a file called ```host2ip.txt``` by default that contains a list of hostname:ip mappings as JSON objects.
 These are (at the time of this writing) real hostname to IP mappings.

-Use the url_host_resolver.py script to read a file containing a list of URLs and lookup the IP address for the corresponding hostnema.
+Use the url_host_resolver.py script to read a file containing a list of URLs and lookup the IP address for the corresponding hostname.
 This script will re-create the ```host2ip.txt``` file if/when needed.

 ```
 $ ./url_host_resolver.py -h